Certifying rings of integers in number fields: Formally Verifiying LMFDB Entries

-Concretely, there are $142$ number fields in the LMFDB which are of degree $5$, unramified outside $2,3,5$, and have (to focus on complications) no monogenic ring of integers.
-(This list, up to isomorphism, is actually complete, but this is not our concern here.)
+Concretely, there are $142$ number fields in the LMFDB which are of degree $5$, unramified outside $2,3,5$, and have (to focus on complications) non-monogenic ring of integers.
+(This list, up to isomorphism, is complete, but this is not our concern here.)
 For all these $142$ number fields we successfully used our tools to formally verify the given \emph{integral basis}.
-The most time consuming step when checking these proofs appears to be the exponentiation step in the certificates of Section \ref{secnon}.
-We recall that this is done with a recursively defined function which does repeated squaring and multiplication, using the times table of $\OO/p\OO$.
-In three cases, when the prime involved exceeded 400, checking the proof, which consisted of repeated \lstinline|rfl|, initially failed due to reaching the default number of maximum heartbeats of 200,000.
-Manually unfolding the definition of the exponentiation function a couple of times before repeating \lstinline|rfl| allowed the proofs to typecheck without increasing the heartbeat limit.
+The most time-consuming step when checking these proofs appears to be the exponentiation step in the certificates of Section \ref{secnon}.
+We recall that this is done with repeated squaring and multiplication.
+Using a virtual machine running an AMD EPYC 7B13 processor (2.45 GHz) and 16GB of RAM, each ring of integers took, on average, around 33 seconds to check.
+Approximately 14\% of that time is spent on the irreducibility proof for the defining polynomial.
+Replacing \lstinline|decide| and \lstinline|decide!| with \lstinline|native_decide| whenever possible reduces the overall checking time by about 20\%.
+During development, we encountered a couple of examples that required more than the default number of maximum heartbeats (200,000) for type-checking, and the proofs had to be manually adjusted.
+This was resolved after a \mathlib update.

-As our discriminant computations cannot yet handle large degree, we also tested degree $3$ cases.
-There are $7$ number fields in the LMFDB which are of degree $3$, unramified outside $2,3,5$, and have no monogenic ring of integers.
+As our discriminant computations cannot yet handle large degrees, we also tested degree $3$ cases.
+There are $7$ number fields in the LMFDB which are of degree $3$, unramified outside $2,3,5$, and have non-monogenic ring of integers.
 For all these number fields we successfully formally verify the given \emph{integral basis} as well as the \emph{discriminant}.
-We note that in all of these cases, the longer form of the certificate for $p$-maximality (given in detail in Appendix~\ref{appendix}) had to be used.
+We note that in all of these cases, the longer form of the certificate for $p$-maximality (given in detail in Appendix~\ref{appendix:certificate}) had to be used.
 In contrast, for all of degree 5 examples except one, the shorter certificate with a witness was sufficient.
+In this case, each ring of integers took, on average, around 28 seconds to check.
+Using \lstinline|native_decide| decreases this time by around 10\%.

-We also successfully verified a degree 6 example and a simpler, degree 8 example, increasing the heartbeats for the latter.
-In this last example, the system struggled finding the instance \lstinline|AddCommMonoid| for the subalgebras $\OO$ and $\OO_m$, requiring additional typeclass synthesis heartbeats.
+We also successfully verified a degree 6 example and a simpler degree 8 example.
+Both took around 48 seconds to check.
+For these, \lstinline|native_decide| reduces the checking time by 61\% and 32\%, respectively.